 - Unpublish: unpublish the selected products.

-- Delete: delete the seelcted products.
+- Delete: delete the selected products.

 - Bulk update: update the selected product’s product attributes in bulk.

-- Export selected products: export the selected products using ImpEx.
+- Export selected products: export the selected products using IMPEX.

-- Export current list: export all products which match the current search and filters using ImpEx.
+- Export current list: export all products which match the current search and filters using IMPEX.
 Only available if no products are selected in step 1.

 Customizing the Product List columns

-You can customize the data displayed in the columns of the product list to better suit your own needs.
+You can customize the data displayed in the columns of the Product List to better suit your own needs.
 To do this:

-- Click the column manager button.
+- Click the column manager button around the rop right of the page.

 - Find and place the columns you want to display into the visible columns area.
 Remove the ones you don’t.